Ordnance QF 32-pounder

 The Ordnance QF 32 pounder or (32-pdr) was a British 94 mm gun, initially developed as a replacement for the Ordnance QF 17-pdr anti-tank gun.

-The only use of the 32-pounder was as the armament for the pilot vehicles of the Tortoise heavy assault tank.
+The only use of the 32-pounder was as the armament for the pilot vehicles of the Tortoise heavy assault tank, although two units of a similar development of the QF 3.7" gun, known as the "28pdr" were made for the TOG2 experimental tank.

 Development

 Development started in October 1942, due to a General Staff order for a successor to the 17-pdr gun.
 Basic requirements involved the new gun to be "at least 25% more effective" than the 17-pdr.
 Initial focus was on development of a 55-pdr gun, although advancements in 17-pdr ammunition meant the advantages that would be secured by the 55-pdr were no longer as desirable, while the 55-pdr would suffer from considerable disadvantages such as the difficulties in the handling and stowage of ammunition.
 Other options considered included a 76 mm (3-inch) 17-pdr firing a 4 lb Armour Piercing Composite Rigid (APCR) shot at a muzzle velocity of 3,550 ft/s a 3-inch tapered to 2.25-inch (76 to 57 mm) "squeeze bore" firing a 3.5 lb Armour-Piercing, Composite Non-Rigid (APCNR) shot at 4,500 ft/s and a 3.45 in calibre.
 Eventually, a 3.7-inch 30-pdr gun was proposed for a standard calibre, as it had a better margin for improvement.
 The QF 3.7-inch anti-aircraft gun was selected as the basis for the 30-pdr anti-tank gun in September 1943 and for pilots to be built.

 During development, it was proposed that a 37 lb shot would give better performance, and this new design was trialled as the QF 37 pdr EX1 in June 1944.
 Following firing trials, the 37 lb shot was dropped for a 32 lb shot, and the gun was accepted as the QF 32-pdr.